-One of the things I love about food blogging is checking the post.
+One of the things I love about food blogging, besides eating things like dark chocolate mud cake, is checking the post.
 Occasionally there are interesting-looking parcels waiting for me that I wasn’t expecting.
 If the parcel contains chocolate, well – my day is made.
 Last week an intriguingly large box with a Haigh’s label arrived for me and inside I found what for me was absolute gold – three different packs of chocolate, a temptingly photographed recipe booklet and a smart new Haigh’s apron to keep me clean should the urge to bake overtake me.
 It did.

-I seldom publish recipes that aren’t my own, but I’m more than happy to make an exception this week.
+I seldom publish recipes that aren’t my own, but I’m more than happy to make an exception this week with this dark chocolate mud cake recipe.
 Haigh’s are Australia’s oldest family owned chocolate makers, a proud South Australian food icon and responsible for several of the inches around my hips.
 They’ve also just produced what may be the best dark chocolate mud cake recipe I’ve ever used.
 Poorly tested recipes are the bane of my life and far more prevalent than you’d expect, so when I find one that works exactly right and produces something which looks just like the picture I’m thrilled.
 This recipe is just that and they’ve very kindly allowed me to share it with you.